What is New Hampshire famous for

 Located in New England, New Hampshire shares internal borders with Massachusetts to the south, Vermont to the west, Maine to the east, and an international border with Canada (Ontario).
 New Hampshire is the fifth smallest state, and with roughly 1.3 million residents, it’s the 10th least populous.

-Nicknamed the Granite State and the white mountain state, New Hampshire was named by Cpt.
-John Mason after his home county of Hampshire in England.
-New Hampshire is one of the original 13 colonies (the 9th to sign the Constitution) and one of the earliest to rebel against the English colonization of America.
+Nicknamed the Granite State and the white mountain state, New Hampshire was named by Capt.
+John Mason was born in the home county of Hampshire in England.
+New Hampshire is one of the original 13 colonies (the 9th to ratify the Constitution) and one of the earliest to rebel against English colonization in America.

 10 Things New Hampshire is famous for